domino-team/docs/docs/openwrt/tor.md

 ###Reset

-1. When you press down the reset button, the middle LED will start to flash, once per second.
-After 3 seconds, it will flash quicker, twice per second.
+1. When you press down the reset button, the middle LED will start to flash once per second.
+Release your finger if the LED just flashed once (1 seconds), the Tor will try to change a new Exit node.
+2. If you keep the button pressed for 3 seconds, it will flash quicker, twice per second.
 Now release your finger your network will reset, including disable repeater, set lanip back to 192.168.8.1 and enable dhcp. **Use this function if your repeater cannot connect which causes your wifi down**
-2. When you keep holding the reset button for 8 seconds, the middle LED will start to flash even quicker, 4 times per seconds.
+3. When you keep holding the reset button for 8 seconds, the middle LED will start to flash even quicker, 4 times per seconds.
 Release your finger now, your firmware will revert to factory status and reboot.

 ###Switch